 First things first, you have got to increase the number of pages you can read in a specified amount of time.
 One of the best ways to increase your speed is to stop reading the margins.
 By this, I mean, don’t allow your eyes to read an entire line in a book.
 Stop about half an inch or so from the margins.
 Your peripheral vision will pick up the rest.

-Another speed reading tip is to look in the important places.
+Another speed reading tip is to look in the important places first.
 If I need to get through a book really quickly I will skim the pages.
 When I skim a book I will typically read the entire first paragraph of a chapter and the entire last paragraph of a section.
-When I skim, I also only read the first and last sentence of each paragraph in between the first an last paragraphs.
+When I skim, I also only read the first and last sentence of each paragraph in between the first last paragraphs.
 These places are where authors place their main points.
 Most of the other stuff is just filler.

 What to skip

 There are plenty of times where I will start reading a book and realize a couple of chapters in that it’s not the book for me.
 If you get to this point, simply put the book down and start reading the next one.
 You should never feel like you need to read a book from beginning to end.
 Most of the time, the point of reading it to learn something.
 Reading from end to end will not always accomplish that.

 One last tip about what to skip.
 Most introductions are a waste of time.
 You can skip them 95% of the time and not miss a beat.
 Try it.